-4. Contract Management: Tasks related to the conduct of the UPWP contract and any related subcontracts and agreements and related procurement process.
+3. Contract Management: Tasks related to the conduct of the UPWP contract and any related subcontracts and agreements and related procurement process.
 Includes meetings with NH DOT to discuss UPWP contracts, maintenance of the DBE program and goals, and Title VI implementation.

-Work Product: DBE Program and goal analysis (as needed) Work Product: Revised RPC internal procurement guidelines, model RPF, RFQ, and third party contract. (as needed) Work Product: Standardized training and professional development request form for non-transportation staff.
+Work Product: DBE Program and goal analysis Work Product: RPC internal procurement guidelines, model RPF, RFQ, and third party contract.